LuYF-Lemon-love/susu-transformers-docs/README.md

 The model itself is a regular [Pytorch `nn.Module`](https://pytorch.org/docs/stable/nn.html#torch.nn.Module) or a [TensorFlow `tf.keras.Model`](https://www.tensorflow.org/api_docs/python/tf/keras/Model) (depending on your backend) which you can use as usual.
 [This tutorial](https://huggingface.co/docs/transformers/training) explains how to integrate such a model into a classic PyTorch or TensorFlow training loop, or how to use our `Trainer` API to quickly fine-tune on a new dataset.

-## Why should I use transformers?

-1. Easy-to-use state-of-the-art models:
-    - High performance on natural language understanding & generation, computer vision, and audio tasks.
-    - Low barrier to entry for educators and practitioners.
-    - Few user-facing abstractions with just three classes to learn.
-    - A unified API for using all our pretrained models.

-1. Lower compute costs, smaller carbon footprint:
-    - Researchers can share trained models instead of always retraining.
-    - Practitioners can reduce compute time and production costs.
-    - Dozens of architectures with over 400,000 pretrained models across all modalities.

-1. Choose the right framework for every part of a model's lifetime:
-    - Train state-of-the-art models in 3 lines of code.
-    - Move a single model between TF2.0/PyTorch/JAX frameworks at will.
-    - Seamlessly pick the right framework for training, evaluation, and production.

-1. Easily customize a model or an example to your needs:
-    - We provide examples for each architecture to reproduce the results published by its original authors.
-    - Model internals are exposed as consistently as possible.
-    - Model files can be used independently of the library for quick experiments.

-## Why shouldn't I use transformers?

-- This library is not a modular toolbox of building blocks for neural nets.
-The code in the model files is not refactored with additional abstractions on purpose, so that researchers can quickly iterate on each of the models without diving into additional abstractions/files.
-- The training API is not intended to work on any model but is optimized to work with the models provided by the library.
-For generic machine learning loops, you should use another library (possibly, [Accelerate](https://huggingface.co/docs/accelerate)).
-- While we strive to present as many use cases as possible, the scripts in our [examples folder](https://github.com/huggingface/transformers/tree/main/examples) are just that: examples.
-It is expected that they won't work out-of-the-box on your specific problem and that you will be required to change a few lines of code to adapt them to your needs.

 ## Installation

 ### With pip